erty2134/stop-arp-poisoning/README.md

 doesnt work on fullduplex or internal yet (bettercap)

-⚠️ Warning, still under development and does not work yet
+⚠️ Warning, its prolly a little bit buggy cuz i rushed releasing it